Claudye/larasymf/readme.md

 </code>
 7. Go to the views folder
 And create a <code> test_view.php </code> file
-Put html code in it
+Put a html code in it
 with the following code
 <code> <?php echo "Name is $variable" ?>; </code>